zhang-chenxu/LSM-Adapter/README.md

 <p>
   Training and testing examples in the developed UW-Bench.
 For objectively evaluating the capability of the model in real-world applications, we consider both <i>general-sample</i> and <i>hard-sample</i> cases in test set.
-The training set is collected and labeled by Chongqing University, and the ownership belongs to Chongqing University.
+The training set is collected and labeled by LiVE Group of Chongqing University, and the ownership belongs to Chongqing University.
 The test set is provided by Huawei, and the ownership belongs to Huawei.
-If you need the training data, please contact us at the following email address: 123@.com.
+If you need training data, please feel free to contact us.
 </p>
 </div>